Lakshmipathi/dduper/INSTALL.md

 How to install dduper?
 ---------------------

 `dduper` relies on BTRFS checksums.
-To expose these checksums to userspace you need to apply this patch https://patchwork.kernel.org/patch/10540229/ on btrfs-progs first.
+To expose these checksums to userspace you need to apply additional patch on btrfs-progs first.
 This introduces a new command to dump csum using `btrfs inspect-internal dump-csum`.

+You can either download the patch from here https://patchwork.kernel.org/patch/10540229 or if you are using latest btrfs-progs you can get it from patch/btrfs-progs-v5.6.1/ on this repo.

 Steps should be similar to: